garcia-sonia/Rock-Paper-Scissors/README.md

 Firstly I would like to thank my mentor Richard Wells and the Community at Code Institute for their guidance and support throughout this JavaScrip Project Portfolio2.

-I also got inspiration from Ania Kubów's awesome video [3 ways to code Rock Paper Scissors in JavaScript](https://www.youtube.com/watch?v=RwFeg0cEZvQ) and used this as a starting point although overall my JS code varies significantly and contains further features and functions.
+I also got inspiration from Ania Kubów's video [3 ways to code Rock Paper Scissors in JavaScript](https://www.youtube.com/watch?v=RwFeg0cEZvQ) and used this as a starting point although overall my JS code varies significantly (for example using a querySelectorAll calling a class instead of all buttons and incorporating a win() or lose() function in every if statement in the function calculating the result).
+My JS code also contains further features (like a leader board and a game rules button) and further event listeners and functions (like the ones operating the rules and end of game modals).

 Otherwise, I relied mainly upon content from W3schools and CI LMS tutorials for this project.